bjartek/flow-nfmt/README.md

  - support listing for sale inside the NFT collection
    - platform owner will take small cut off all sales
    - buy directly in the collecrion
- - support royalties using the royalties schema
+   - support royalties using the royalties schema if present
- - discover data through web3 like urls
+ - discover data through web3 like urls. requires a Profile
+   - 0xf8d6e0586b0a20c7: name of all &{NonFungible.CollectionPublic} collections in the profile
    - 0xf8d6e0586b0a20c7/art : show all ids
-   - 0xf8d6e0586b0a20c7/art/1 : show all schemas for nft 1
+   - 0xf8d6e0586b0a20c7/art/1 : show all schemas for art 1
    - 0xf8d6e0586b0a20c7/art/1/metadata|royalty: resolve a schema
+ - support mixin content after NFT is minted.
+When the owner of an NFT mixes inn content the schema for it is forced to me `mixin/<address>/<name provided>/`
+  - an owner can later remove a mixing but only if he still owns the NFT

 ## TODO:
+ - add fragments
+ - do not store the admin in the same account as the contract. multisign when adding contracts please?
+ - create examples on how to set up the minter
+ - create example no how to list for sale and buy
+ - add unit tests.
- - add profile in example
+ - add events.
- - method to filter all nfts on a tenant.
- - discover collections through profile
+	 - think carefully about this!